Coconut Oil, the New Super Food for your Skin

 We all use coconut oil for cooking, baking, all those new healthy ingredient substitutes, but did you know its benefits go far beyond just consuming it.
 Coconut oil is great for you both inside and out and can help boost your beauty routine!

-Allow us to highlight a few skin benefits, hacks and uses of coconut oil.
+Allow us to highlight a few benefits, hacks and uses of coconut oil for skin.

 1. Fighting DRY SKIN